 The plan was to give Eye Floaters No More a try, and immediately get my laser surgery if the initial treatment didn’t work.
 As surrealistic as it sounded, having a natural treatment without any negative side effects was an extremely alluring prospect.
 If it didn’t work within a month, though, I’d have no choice but to get the laser surgery because I was beginning to have occasional flashes, which I had found through my research were very late stage side effects of eye floaters and needed to be treated pronto to avoid lasting damage.

 What I hadn’t expected was Eye Floaters No More to have the effect it did.
 It was actually as they advertised.
 The testimonials which I once looked at with suspicion didn’t seem so outlandish anymore.
 My eye floaters were actually reducing in number within a week of usage.
 I didn’t tell anyone about this at first because even then I wasn’t sure if it would work completely.
-However, as my condition grew better and better, I openly announced that the treatment I was taking was having its due effects and that I was expecting to get cured in a short span of time.
+However, as my condition grew better and better and I was getting rid of eye floaters, I openly announced that the treatment I was taking was having its due effects and that I was expecting to get cured in a short span of time.
 This was true, since within three weeks, my condition was better to the point that I could read books again, watch movies and play video games to my heart’s content.
 I continued to undergo the treatment as per instructions till the floaters were cured completely.
 My eye floaters were gone, there were no negative effects, and I lost the same amount of money which I would have spent buying my friends some lunch.
 My life was back on track, and I truly felt alive once more.

 If you have the same problem which I did, then I, of course, recommend Eye Floaters No More.
 There is nothing to lose in trying their treatment, and it will save you quite a bit of time.
 However, if you don’t want to use their product, other surgeries are available too.
 What matters is that you don’t worry about the floaters.
 This is very important, as it was my constant worrying which led to me being depressed all the time.
 My social life and health suffered a lot because of this.
 Once again, my advice is to not worry, because the problem you have CAN be solved.
 Make sure you try your best to social, stay positive and live as normally as you can while you’re getting ready to undergo treatment.